rayfin-ucsd/CSE151AGroupProject/README.md

 5-fold cross validation yielded promising test scores for this iteration.
 So far, our second model has yielded much better results than our first one and confirmed that classification is the appropriate approach for this dataset.

-### Model 3: 3-Hidden Layer Neural Network Regressor (Discussion)
+### Model 3: 3-Hidden Layer Neural Network Regressor

-This model acheived the best train/test MAE.
-It used the strengths of a 3-hidden layer neural network regressors and Leaky ReLU activation + dropout regularization to mitigate overfitting.
+Using Leaky ReLU for as our activation functions instead of ReLU significantly improved our prediction results.
+This method introduces a small slope (or leak) for negative inputs, instead of setting them to zero as in the traditional ReLU function.
+Therefore, we avoided the problem of some neurons becoming inactive during training.

-We found that layers of size 128, 512, and 128 were the best for this NN.
+Further hyperparameter tuning tests reveal that the hidden layers having 128, 512, and 128 units respectively were optimal for this Neural Network.
+Implementing Dropout regulization also mitigated overfitting.

-We acheived a final train/test MAE of ~.19 which meant our model was capable of making predictions with a high degree of accuracy, making it suitable for forecasting future revenue collections.
+As a result, we achieved the best training and testing MAE with this model.
+The final train/test MAE of `~.19` indicated that model was capable of making predictions with a high degree of accuracy, making it suitable for forecasting future revenue collections.

 ## F. Conclusion